dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample1.md

                 className: "ddv-perspective-viewer-header-mobile",
                 children: [
                     {
-                        // Add a "Back" button in perspective viewer's header and bind the event.
+                        // Add a "Back" button in perspective viewer's header and bind the event
-                        // The event will be registered later.
+                        // The event will be registered later
                         type: Dynamsoft.DDV.Elements.Button,
                         className: "ddv-button-back",
                         events:{